billbuchanan/esecurity/unit00_introduction/README.md

 ## Units
 The units involved in the module are:

-* Ciphers and Fundamentals.
+* 1. Ciphers and Fundamentals.
-* Symmetric (Secret) Key.
+* 2. Symmetric (Secret) Key.
 AES, ChaCha20.
-* Hashing and MAC.
+* 3. Hashing and MAC.
 MD5, SHA-1, SHA-256.
-* Asymmetric (Public) Key.RSA and Elliptic Curve.
+* 4. Asymmetric (Public) Key.
+RSA and Elliptic Curve.
-* Key Exchange.
+* 5. Key Exchange.
+Diffie-Hellman, ECDH.
-* Trust and Digital Certificates.
+* 6. Trust and Digital Certificates.
-* Tunnelling.
-Tunnelling, including SSL.
+* 7. Tunnelling.
+Tunnelling, including SSL/TLS.
-* Cryptocurrencies and Blockchain.
+* 8. Cryptocurrencies and Blockchain.
 Outline of cryptocurrencies, Bitcoins, Ethereum and more.
-* Future Cryptography.
-Future cryptography.
+* 9. Future Cryptography.
+Outline of areas such as Homomorphic Encryption, Zero-knowledge proofs and Quantum-robust cryptography.
-* Host security.
+* 10. Host security.

-The module uses Slack as the main communication channel.
-The Slack channel is [here](esecurity2020.slack.com), and we will have a WebEx session each Monday at 6:30pm.
+The module uses Slack as the main communication channel and which can be accessed [here](esecurity2020.slack.com).
+There is also a WebEx session each Monday at 6:30pm.

 ## Module outline
 An introduction video is here:

 [![](http://img.youtube.com/vi/z9DaFxDuxxA/0.jpg)](http://www.youtube.com/watch?v=z9DaFxDuxxA "")

-If you need a demo of the Ubtuntu setup you can view here:

-[![](http://img.youtube.com/vi/tIQYpjaELcA/0.jpg)](http://www.youtube.com/watch?v=tIQYpjaELcA "")

-## Virtual Machine
 We will be using a Ubuntu machine for the practical elements of the module.
 The VM can either be sourced on vSoC or can be downloaded from [here](https://livenapierac-my.sharepoint.com/:u:/g/personal/b_buchanan_napier_ac_uk/Ed074id3TQVNneDepApeUa8B1TMsUw4P7nXtIZTDzFkkig?e=WEpvHj).
 You can download VMWare Workstation or VMWare Fusion from [here](https://softcentre.soc.napier.ac.uk/users.cgi).
+A demo of using the VM is here:

+[![](http://img.youtube.com/vi/tIQYpjaELcA/0.jpg)](http://www.youtube.com/watch?v=tIQYpjaELcA "")

 ## Draft Timetable
 <p>The following is the draft timetable:</p>